MrCCampbell/milestone-project-2/README.md

 - Removed translate api from html.
 - Git committed "Removed translate api from html."
 - Added deployment section to readme.
 - Git committed "Added deployment section to readme."
+- Added headings and future plans to readme.
+- Git committed "Added headings and future plans to readme."